vkthota/jhu_software_concepts/README.md

 - git clone https://github.com/vkthota/jhu_software_concepts.git

-Step 3 - change directory by using the below command cd jhu_software_concepts
+Step 3 - change directory by using the below command
+- cd jhu_software_concepts

-step 4 - setup environment and install dependencies run the below command to activate a virtual environment python -m venv venv
+step 4 - setup environment and install dependencies run the below command to activate a virtual environment
+- python -m venv venv

 activate the virtual encironment by using the below command .\venv\Scripts\activate

-Step 5 - Install required packages using the below command pip install -r requirements.txt
+Step 5 - Install required packages using the below command
+- pip install -r requirements.txt

 Step 6 - Run the Application
 The main application script run.py is located in the module_1 subdirectory.

-Navigate to the module_1 directory cd module_1
+Navigate to the module_1 directory using the below command
+- cd module_1

-Run the application
+Run the application using the below command
-python run.py
+- python run.py
 You should see output indicating the Flask development server is running, typically on http://127.0.0.1:8000/ or http://0.0.0.0:8000/.

 Step 7 - Access in Browser